 Your tone as a leader will influence people to think of this training as worthy of their effort.
-Study deep into the lessons and content before you begin teaching, so that you can stand behind it and inspire confidence in others.
+Study deep into the lessons and content before you can stand behind it and inspire confidence in others.

 It is recommend that the entire introduction section be read aloud.
 Points will be made here that are built upon throughout the lesson.